-While the mega PODs helped large numbers of people get vaccinated quickly, the drive-through model proved limiting for some community members.
-Persons who did not have cars, had mobility or access challenges, or were unable to find someone who could drive them through the line could not easily access services at these sites.
+While the mega PODs helped large numbers of people get vaccinated quickly, the drivethrough model proved limiting for persons who did not have cars, had mobility or access challenges, or were unable to find someone who could drive them through the line.
 Further aggravating access-related issues was the State's web-based vaccine appointment system.
-Initial iterations of the system were cumbersome, easiest to use for those with time to complete the tedious online process as well as those with access to and comfort using a computer.
+Initial iterations of the system were cumbersome, only available in English and were easiest to use for those with access to and comfort with using a computer and time to complete the lengthy online appointment registration process.

 Before ample supply started in May 2021, additional actions were taken to eliminate barriers to vaccination, particularly in areas where COVID-19 cases and deaths and area poverty were highest.
-Some of these actions included implementing walk-through and bus drop off sections at each POD location to facilitate access for people with disabilities or older adults to get their vaccine and providing vaccinations for residents who could not leave their residence through our homebound project.
-To ensure vaccines actually reached community members living in areas with high levels of COVID-19 transmission and high levels of poverty, Public Health coordinated vaccination sites with closed appointments (i.e., appointments at community and faith-based sites that were only open to local community members).
-The department also deployed mobile vaccine teams in these communities that were open to all, with no appointment required.
-Eventually, Public Health removed other appointment barriers by launching a dedicated call center to make vaccination appointments for those without internet access or uncomfortable using the web-based appointment system and expanded to evening and weekend hours for those who could not afford to miss work or school to get vaccinated.
-The call center also provided supportive services, including vouchers for Uber/Lyft and taxi rides to get to and from the vaccination site and quarantine and isolation housing for those who did not have a place to stay to avoid spreading COVID-19 to others in their household.
+Some of these actions included implementing walk-through and bus drop off sections at each POD location to facilitate access for people with disabilities or older adults to get their vaccine and providing vaccinations for homebound residents through our homebound project.

+To ensure vaccines reached community members living in areas with high levels of COVID-19 transmission and high levels of poverty, Public Health coordinated vaccination sites with closed appointments (i.e., appointments at community and faith-based sites that were only open to local community members).
+The department also deployed mobile vaccine teams in these communities, with no appointment required.
+Eventually, Public Health removed other appointment barriers by launching a dedicated call center to make vaccination appointments for those without internet access or who were uncomfortable using the web-based appointment system and expanded to evening and weekend hours for those who could not afford to miss work or school to get vaccinated.
+The call center also provided supportive services, including vouchers for Uber/Lyft to get to and from the vaccination site and quarantine and isolation housing for those who did not have a place to stay to avoid spreading COVID-19 to others in their household.

-To further eliminate barriers to vaccination, in June 2021 the mega PODs were converted to a new series of Community Points-of-Dispensing, where the public could access services via walk-ins, and where Public Health could further provide education and outreach in nearby neighborhoods.
-The following sites remain open:
+As COVID-19 vaccinations became more widely available through a variety of other providers the need for mega PODs decreased.
+In June 2021, the mega PODs were converted to a new series of smaller Community Points-of-Dispensing sites in nearby neighborhoods, where the public could access services without appointments and Public Health could further provide education and outreach.
+These sites included: